• Skip to main content

 baked pan of stuffed pasta shells

-can stuffed pasta shells be made in advance?
+Can stuffed pasta shells be made in advance?

 YES!
 YES!
 Definitely YES!
-Stuffed pasta shells are one of the ideal recipes to prepare ahead of time.
+Stuffed shells are one of the ideal recipes to prepare ahead of time.
 The entrée can be assembled in advance.

 Cover with plastic wrap and then foil and refrigerate up to 2 days or freeze up to 3 months.
 Remove the plastic wrap and foil before baking.
 If refrigerated, bake at 375 degrees F for 40 to 50 minutes.
 If frozen, bake for 65 to 75 minutes.
 Reheat already baked shells lightly covered in the microwave on 60% power for 1 to 2 minutes.
 Continue heating at 30 second intervals until heated through.